REASY/python-free-threading-vs-multiprocessing-benchmarks/article.md

 ## TL;DR punchline

-* Threads: low control‑plane cost, tight memory.
+* Threads: low control‑plane cost, tight memory footprint.
 * Processes: fine for chunky work; brutal for tiny work on spawn-heavy platforms.
 * Shared state: can erase your parallelism no matter what you pick.